XomaDev/Base64/README.md

 # Base64

 A simple Base64 encoder made for learning purpose.
 This could be done using in-built Base64 encoder too.
+Code Written by Kumaraswamy B G.

 ### HOW TO